raghav-gtl/TWDS_PRO/README.md

 | - | - | - | - | - |
 | - | - | - | - | - |

-## Poll Details
-1. Username:
-2. Should we assign a tides partner to you?
-(Yes or No)
-3. Base Power of Town
-4. F1 Power
-5. F2 Power
-6. F3 Power
-7. Highest Level of walkers defeated?
-(16 to 25)
-8. Location X
-9. Location Y
-10. Technology percentage of F1
-11. Technology percentage of F2
-12. Technology percentage of F3
-14. Preferred timing for Events such as Tides, Survivor Camp, Community.

 ## **Buildings and Buffs**

 1.  ### **Command Center (Corner big building):**